adrian555/operator-kustomize/README.md

 This repo demonstrates the ability to pass config from operator to application and deploy the operator in kustomize way so that the overlays can be applied for different cluster environments.

+In the example below, an operator is created and deployed to install the application.
+The application/service will print a message `Hello <deploy_env>!`.
+The `<deploy_env>` is a string that is passed from the operator to the application.
+The example uses `overlay` with `kustomize` generating the config map and operator deployment `yaml` file.

 * build the hello-world image

 ```command line